Joe Knight (boxer)

 Joe Knight, (January 15, 1909 – July 1, 1976) was an American boxer born in Cairo, GA.
 The National Boxing Association awarded Knight the World Light Heavyweight title in 1933.

 Early life

 Knight was born on January 15, 1909, in Cairo, Georgia.
-He turned pro in 1927, and knocked out "Battleship Sword" in the fall of that year.
+He turned pro in 1927, and knocked out "Battleship Sword" in the fall of that year slowly building his reputation as a boxer.

 Early career, 1931-2

 On May 22, 1931, New York native Yale Okun became his fifth round knockout victim in Miami.
 The final blow was a straight right to the jaw.
 Knight battered Okun with his left for four rounds before ending the bout in the fifth.

 Knight gained revenge against Spike Webb in ten rounds in Miami on August 7, though knocked to the mat in the fourth.
 He had lost to Webb the previous month, taking a knockdown in the first.

 Knight won an unpopular decision over Tony Cancela on January 7, 1932, in Miami.
 Cancela drilled staggering rights to the head of a groggy Knight in the closing round.
 Many ringside believed Cancela, the bout's consistent aggressor, should have earned the decision with a comfortable margin.

 Don Petrin, who claimed a late foul, fell to Knight in a fourth round knockout at Miami's Biscayne Arena on February 15, 1932.
 The bout had originally been scheduled for ten rounds.

 Charley Belanger lost to Knight on May 23, 1932, in a ten-round split decision in Boston.
 Knight had a considerable lead in the first four rounds, but experienced an assortment of blows to the body in the remaining six.
 He closed strong in the final rounds scoring several times with lefts to the head.
 The decision was unpopular with the crowd who felt Belanger had gained a winning margin on points in the last six rounds.

 On the first of July, 1932, Knight challenged Bob Godwin for the Southern Light Heavyweight Title at Daytona Beach, and received a ten-round draw decision.
 Godwin had formerly taken the title from Knight.
 Knight, who had previously lost the title to Godwin, initially led, but slowed in the last two rounds before Knight's relentless attack.
 The crowd appeared satisfied with the draw decision in the savage bout.

 Knight faced George Courtney on September 19, 1932, winning at the end of the fifth from a technical knockout in Laurel, Maryland.

 He decisively defeated reigning World Light Heavyweight Champion George Nichols before three thousand in Charleston, South Carolina on October 17, 1932, in a non-title ten-round decision.
 Knight charged into his opponent from the opening bell, and Nichols failed to take a round.

 Chick Raines fell to Knight in a ten-round points decision on November 23, 1932, in Savannah.